 © 2013-2019 by Zack Smith.
 All rights reserved.

-known as lasagna code,
+sometimes called lasagna code,

-goto based spaghetti code from the dawn of computing.
+goto-fraught spaghetti code from the dawn of computing.

 - Encapsulation: in C this is done by putting member variables and method pointers inside a

 - Polymorphism: in C this is done by overwriting method pointers in a class

 - Inheritance: in C this can be done by either: